LennaHammer/English/EVP/out/words_adjective.md

 ## 578. nasty ## adjective
 /ˈnæs.ti/ BAD
 [B1]bad or unpleasant
-- a nasty shock/surprise
+- a nasty `shock/surprise`
 - There's a nasty smell in here.
 - He had a nasty cut above the eye.
-- She has a nasty habit of picking on people in meetings.
+- She has a nasty `habit` of picking on people in meetings.

 ## 579. nasty ## adjective
 /ˈnæs.ti/ UNKIND
 [B1]unkind
-- Don't be so nasty to your brother - he's four years younger than you!
+- Don't be so nasty `to` your brother - he's four years younger than you!

 ## 580. natural ## adjective
 /ˈnætʃ.ə.rəl/ NOT ARTIFICIAL
 [B1]Something that is natural exists or happens because of nature, not because it was made or done by people.
 - natural ingredients
 - a natural substance
-- He died from natural causes.
+- He died from natural `causes`.
-- Floods and earthquakes are natural disasters.
+- Floods and earthquakes are natural `disasters`.
 - People say that breast-feeding is better than bottle-feeding because it's more natural.

 ## 581. navy blue ## adjective